dfonseca97/TSP-Prim/README.md

    > Origin Destination Weight

 The parameters should be written in that same order, each one is an integer.
-The Origin and Destination are vertices in the graph.
+The Origin and Destination are vertices in the graph and they are numbered in an interval depending on the size of the graph.
+In a graph with 10 vertices each will have a number assigned from 0 to 9, with no repeated numbers.
 Weight is the cost to travel from one vertex to another.

 ## Running on Eclipse